 Juicy Lucy is a chain with three locations in Medellín.
 They have 14 different burgers on the menu with prices ranging from 17,900 to 24,900 pesos.
 The price includes a side of French fries, onion rings or fried yucca.
 I like their Juicy Lucy burger, which is a beef hamburger cooked to order with cheddar cheese, bacon, onion rings, tomatoes, mayonnaise, lettuce and barbecue sauce.

-At Mercado Del Rio I also have eaten good Peruvian food from Peru Mix, phenomenal rotisserie chicken from Le Coq, good Italian food at Carbone e Pasta, good chicken wings from Hotwings Express and good seafood at Vitamar.
+At this food market I also have eaten good Peruvian food from Peru Mix, phenomenal rotisserie chicken from Le Coq, good Italian food at Carbone e Pasta, good chicken wings from Hotwings Express and good seafood at Vitamar.
 In addition, I had good cocktails at Sinko Market on the second floor and several good bottles of wine from Enoteca del Rio on the first floor.

-My most recent trip to Mercado Del Rio I ate at Parmessano.
+My most recent trip to this food market I ate at Parmessano.
 Parmessano is a popular chain of Italian restaurants in Medellín with nine locations that I have gone to for several years.
 Parmessano has an extensive menu with several pastas which choice of sauces, combo plates, sandwiches, soups, salads, house specials, appetizers and desserts.

 They have many different types of pasta to choose from including spaghetti, fettuccine, ravioli and tortellini.
 The pastas range in price from 13,900 pesos for a half order to 19,500 pesos for the highest priced full order.
 I also like Parmessano’s beef lasagna that costs 21,300 pesos.

-There are four gastronomic markets in Medellín with collections of restaurants in one location:
+There are six gastronomic markets in Medellín with collections of restaurants in one location:

 - Contenedores Food Place – reportedly opened in January 2014